ChimeHQ/TextViewPlus/README.md

 func applySelectionDrawingWorkaround()
 ```

-As of macOS 12.2, TextKit 2 doesn't correctly apply rendering attributes.
+In versions of macOS before 13, TextKit 2 doesn't correctly apply rendering attributes.
 You can sub in this `NSTextLayoutFragment` to workaround the issue.

 ```swift
 extension YourClass: NSTextLayoutManagerDelegate {